 Although the University has set standards of behavior for all students, some additional guidelines are necessary for those who live in the residence halls.
-For questions or comments, please contact the Office of Residence Life at (216) 397-4408, reslife@jcu.edu, and/or visit us here.
+For questions or comments, please contact the Office of Residence Life at (216) 397-4408 or reslife@jcu.edu.
+You many access all Residence Life Policies here.

-Residence Life Policies